There are a lot of articles talking about the top 200 ranking factors used by Google to rank websites…

-Develop evergreen content – You need to spend time in coming up with irresistible link-worthy content.
+Develop evergreen content – You need to spend time coming up with irresistible link-worthy content.
 The content should be a better version of the ones which already ranking on the Google search engine.
 It requires in-depth research to come up with epic content.
 The content should be backed by reputable sources as well.
 If you tend to develop content without serious credentials, Google will label your content to be inaccurate and position it lower on search results.

-No matter how many Google algorithm updates surfaces in the future, backlinks will always remain as the most critical ranking factors.
+No matter how many Google algorithm updates surfaces in the future, backlinks will always remain the most critical ranking factors.